codingmonk-yt/shvasa/README.md

 5. **Responsive Design:** The application is designed to be responsive, providing a seamless experience across devices.
 6. **Navigation Layout:** Intuitive navigation layout for easy accessibility.
 7. **Search Functionality:** Easily search for agents or tickets to streamline the management process.
+8. **Snackbar:** To notify user about success / error during api call.

 ## Backend Features